emuzzi19/aquaculture/README.md

 # Aquaculture Simulation

 This is a Continous-Time Simulation of the fluctuation of chemicals in an Aquarium system.
-The chemicals we keep track of in the state of our aquarium are: Ammonium, Nitrite, Nitrate, Nitrogen gas, Disolved Oxygen, pH Our goal is to predict if an aquarium configuration (Size, Temp, Lighting, Fish, Plants) will be self sufficent, require water changes / feeding or will not support life.
+The chemicals we are keeping track of in the state of our aquarium are: Ammonium, Nitrite, Nitrate, Nitrogen gas, Disolved Oxygen and pH.
+Our goal is to predict if an aquarium configuration (Size, Temp, Lighting, Fish, Plants) will be self sufficent, require water changes / feeding or will not support life.

 ## Table of Contents